JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-26-postgres-nosql-1.md

 ---

 # /the_one_with_the_database_setup
 some time ago we started exploring the possibility of using `PostgreSQL` as a document store while keeping the traditional sql approach.
-So... *sql and no sql*
+So... *sql and no sql* at the same time.

 We needed a doc approach for parts of the app and there were other parts that just made sense to keep under  `sql`.
-Plus a lot of the data was already on `postgres`.
-Having 2 different databases to relate to the same data... mmm smelled like a lot of sync problems
+Plus, a lot of the data was already on `postgres`.
+Having 2 different databases to relate to the same data... mmm smelled like a lot of sync problems, so that was not an option at all...

-so the question goes down to...
+so the question went down to...

 can we mix and match docs and columns on the same DB on different or same tables and have decent performance on reads and writes?